The Municipal Authority of the Borough of Lewistown

 Jeffrey L. Rocco

-The Municipal Authority of the Borough of Lewistown is providing a copy of the Independent Auditor's Report completed by Baker Tilly - State College, Pennsylvania for the financial statements dated December 2016.
+The Municipal Authority of the Borough of Lewistown is providing a copy of the Independent Auditor's Report completed annually by Baker Tilly - State College, Pennsylvania and as required by the Pennsylvania Department of Community and Economic Development (DCED).

 This report is available for you to view in PDF format below.